HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 Tabs are a very common interface widget, but making them accessible presents a challenge for many developers.
 A common pattern for accessible implementation comes from the WAI-ARIA Authoring Practices Design Patterns.
 Please note that the ARIA Authoring Practices document is not a specification and is meant to demonstrate idealized use of ARIA for common widgets.
 They should not be used in production without testing with your users.

-The Authoring Practice guidelines suggest always using the 'tabpanel' role in conjunction with role='tab'.
-We found that 8% of desktop pages have at least one element with a role="tablist", 7% of pages have elements with a role="tab" and 6% of pages have elements with a role="tabpanel".
+The Authoring Practice guidelines suggest always using the `tabpanel` role in conjunction with `role="tab"`.
+We found that 8% of desktop pages have at least one element with a `role="tablist"`, 7% of pages have elements with a `role="tab"` and 6% of pages have elements with a `role="tabpanel"`.

 ### Captchas